 It sounds crazy, but there have been some significant advances in toilets over the last decade.
 The most important improvement is in the amount of water used for each flush.
 Flushing the toilet consumes about 15% of the water used in the average home.
 And when an old toilet was swallowing around seven gallons of water per flush, that number was even higher.
 New low-flow toilets get the job done using only 1.6 gallons per flush.
 This is a great way to reduce your home’s water consumption, save yourself a few bucks each month on your water bill, and help to conserve a limited natural resource.

-Call (912) 225-4056 for a free, no-obligation price quote to have a new toilet installed in your home.
+Call (912) 225-4056 for a easy, affordable price quote to have a new toilet installed in your home.
 The licensed plumbers at Thompson & Thompson Service Group will get the installation completed quickly and cost-effectively.
 And the work will be backed by our complete parts and labor warranty.

 We hope you found this article helpful.

 If you enjoyed this article, please take the time to share it on any of these Social Media networks.
 Thank you!